11 Days Historical Vacation in Egypt

 Abu Simbel Temples

 At Abu Simbel, there are two enormously impressive rock temples.
 They are two temples that Ramses II, in the 13th century BC, hewn out of the cliff.
-The biggest one was built to honor the king’s triumph in the Battle of Kadesh, while the other one was erected in honor of Queen Nefertari’s beautiful bride.
+The largest one was constructed to commemorate the king’s victory at the Battle of Kadesh, and the other was made to honour the lovely bride of Queen Nefertari.

 The two temples’ relocation in 1968 with assistance from UNESCO is what surprises people the most; otherwise, Lake Nasser would have flooded the two temples.
-After your tour is done, we’ll drive you back to Aswan so you may have lunch at a terrific Egyptian restaurant before returning to your hotel for the night.
+We’ll take you back to Aswan.
+On the other hand, when your tour is over so you may eat lunch at a fantastic Egyptian restaurant before going to your hotel for the night.

 Day 6: Travel to Luxor and check out the attractions on the East Bank.

 After breakfast and check-out from the Aswan hotel, we’ll take you to the Aswan train station so you can take a first-class train to Luxor.
-When you arrive, you’ll be greeted by your private tour guide and embark on an exciting tour of some of the most popular Luxor tourist attractions on the east bank, including:
+Your private tour guide will meet you there.
+Then, take you on an interesting tour of some of the most well-known tourist sights in Luxor on the east bank, such as:

 Temple of Karnak